yourbasic/graph/README.md

 * Bug fixes and performance enhancement can be expected.
 * New functionality might be included.

-The only accepted reason to change the API of this package is to handle bug fixes that can't be resolved in any other reasonable way.
+The only accepted reason to modify the API of this package is to handle bug fixes that can't be resolved in any other reasonable way.

 New features and performance enhancements are limited to basic